Nigeria–Poland relations: History

 Bilateral relations between Nigeria and Poland have been marked by mutual cooperation and support for each other in international forums.
 Poland regards Nigeria as one of its most important trade partners in Africa, south of the Sahara.

+Education

+Nigerian students were the seventh largest group of foreign students in Poland in 2021, the tenth largest in 2022, the twelfth largest in 2023, and the thirteenth largest in 2024, at the same time being the second largest group from Africa.
+In the 2020–2021 academic year, the largest number of Nigerian students attended the John Paul II Catholic University of Lublin, University of Life Sciences in Poznań and Vistula University in Warsaw.